 Whichever type you choose, it’s important to consider durability.
 Typically, it’s a safe bet that a floor jack that boasts heavy-duty steel construction and offers safety measures (such as overload protection) will last you a long time.
 In this case, it’s always good to check long-term customer reviews beforehand to get a general idea for how long this jack could realistically last you.

 Make sure that you know the exact weight(s) of the vehicle(s) you’re looking to use the floor jack for.
-It’s always good to be extra safe just in case, so if your car is 1.9 tons (for example), perhaps a 2-ton lift capacity isn’t quite enough for frequent use.
+You could get this by locating a sticker in the driver’s door jamb, containing GVW (Gross Vehicle Weight).
+This information is also available online or in the owner’s manual.
+Most manufacturers also provide the weight split by front and rear axles weights.
+Stemming from the fact a lifted vehicle will only be jacked from one corner or axle, pops that you will need a jack with a tonnage estimate of around 75-100% of your vehicle’s total weight.
+It’s always good to be extra safe just in case, so if your car is 1.9 tons (for example), perhaps a 2-ton lift capacity is quite enough for frequent use.
 Most importantly, though, always get a floor jack and respective jack stands that can handle the weight of your vehicle; this should go without saying, but a jack’s lift capacity should be your primary consideration.

 Similarly, you should know your car’s clearance, i.e. the distance between the underside of your car and the ground.
 If you have a lower-profile vehicle, your search should start from the low profile jacks.
 Measure the distance carefully and pay close attention to the lift ranges for the floor jacks in consideration.
 This is important for any accompanying jack stands as well, as their heights need to fall into the desired range as well.